Hanoi: An Opening Riddle

 Intrigued, I said yes, I would come to research the hotel’s history and try to pinpoint the exact opening date.
 I travelled to Hanoi to see the hotel’s archives.
 But there was nothing but one old black and white photograph showing the hotel around the turn of the last century.
 I started to visit the city’s public archives, accompanied by my Vietnamese assistant, Mrs. Tuan Thi Le Diem, a local historian.

 We scrutinised documents from French colonial days: building records, annals and chronicles.
 ‘They were all relocated to France in 1954,’ was the standard answer.
 That was the year when the French left Tonkin, as Vietnam had been called in colonial times.
-So I went to Paris.
+I went to Paris.
 But in the City of Light, I was told: ‘You have to go to Aix-en-Provence, to our colonial archives.’
-So on I boarded a TGV and headed south to Aix, and the Archives d’Outre-Mer (colonial archives).
-I hadn’t expected notorious red tape from the French bureaucracy.
-But it was in fact worse than any communist country I had ever researched!
+So on I boarded a TGV and headed south to Aix, to the Archives d’Outre-Mer (colonial archives).

 Back to square one.

 It was a 9,200 km flight between the archives and the reference catalogue.
 Usually it is five metres.
 Back in Hanoi I discovered the catalogue.
 Then, with a handful of reference files I flew back to Aix-en-Provence.
 I received a bunch of files and copied hundreds of pages.
-Slowly the history of Hanoi as the beautiful capital of Tonkin unfolded.
-I met the old colonialists.
+Slowly the history of Hanoi and the story of the beautiful capital of Tonkin unfolded.
+In my phantasie, I virtually met the old colonialists.
 I concentrated on the 1880s.
-I made the acquaintance of a character called Gustave-Émile Dumoutier, the son of an industrialist born in France on 3 June 1850.
+I made the acquaintance of a character called Gustave-Émile Dumoutier, the son of an industrialist, born in France on 3 June 1850.
 Dumoutier was made Tonkin’s Chief Education Officer on 5 June 1886.
 He also founded the Académie Tonkinoise.
 Alongside him, another key protagonist rose from the mists of history: André Ducamp, a business man in Hanoi in the 1890s.

 Now our search concentrated on related material like photographs, luggage stickers, postcards, the usual stuff.
 We stumbled upon a picture of an electric tramway carrying Hôtel Métropole advertisements on their roofs.
 From the United States we received a 1920s label of the 'Grand Hotel Metropole', designed by Dan Sweeney (a seasoned illustrator who drew posters for leading Asian hotels, among them The Oriental in Bangkok, The Peninsula in Hong Kong, the Majestic, the Astor House and the Palace in Shanghai, the Manila Hotel and the Continental Palace in Saigon).
 Read more about him here.